fherreralab/machine_learning_ray_tracing/README.md

 - refractive index of the outside media (for example: air no=ne=1)
 - wavelength of the incident ray (lamda)
 ### Output
 - Mueller matrix of the material.
+(M)
 - the diference of the Optical path lenght inside the crystal.
+(OPD_)
-- The Brewster angle of the material.
+- The Brewster angle of the material. (brews)